All Episodes

 I didn't vote for starting a war.

-I mean, they were all, I mean, they always wanted it both ways on this.
+I mean, they always wanted it both ways on this.

 They wanted to be able to say they had done both, opposed the war or supported it so they can follow public opinion.

-And there are two newspaper stories today saying that ISIS, the Al-Qaeda groups taking over Iraq now, has already commandeered Saddam's chemical weapons facility.
+And there are two newspaper stories today saying that ISIS, the al-Qaeda groups taking over Iraq now, has already commandeered Saddam's chemical weapons facility.

-So we obviously had them.
+So we obviously have them.

 Then Cheney said, after 9-11, we were concerned about a follow-on attack.